BANDERA APPRAISAL DISTRICT VALUES FALL BELOW STATE ASSIGNMENT

 Don’t be fooled by this Homestead Scam!

-The Central Appraisal District of Bandera County is responsible for fairly determining the value of all real and business personal property within Bandera County, Texas.
+The Bandera Central Appraisal District is responsible for fairly determining the value of all real and business personal property within Bandera County, Texas.
 The district appraises property according to the Texas Property Tax Code and the Uniform Standards of Professional Appraisal Practices (USPAP).

 VALUE x Tax Rate = Property Tax